 As you prepare yourself, refrain (not recommended) from using perfume or after-shaves.
 You are going for a gorilla trek and not a party.

-Dress for the trek following our suggestions.
+Dress for the Trek following our suggestions.
 Be sure to put the right stuff into your daypack.
-If you are packing some insect repellent, it is best to put it into a Ziploc bag.
-You will prevent damage if it leaks.
+If you are packing insect repellent, it is best to put it into a Ziploc bag, and you will prevent damage if it leaks.

 Be sure to take your packed lunch with you.
 We will supply you with two liters of bottled water.
 Pack your rain jacket or poncho in case it rains.

 After a hearty breakfast, your driver-guide will take you to the trailhead for your gorilla trekking orientation.

 The Gorilla Trekking Orientation

 The Gorilla Trekking Orientation occurs at a trailhead in Bwindi Impenetrable Forest or Mgahinga Gorilla Park.
 COVID-19 Protocols are followed by all concerned, including Uganda Wildlife Authority Rangers, trackers, porters, and trekkers.